Nori no Tempura (Noriten) Deep-Fried Seaweed Snack

-As you know, “Tempura (天ぷら)” is a food that represents Japan, which is made coating one piece of ingredient with flour batter and deep-frying it in plenty of oil.
+As you know, Tempura is a traditional Japanese food made from one piece of ingredient coated with flour batter and deep-fried in plenty of oil.

 Where to Buy

 Noriten or Nori no Tempura is an inexpensive, casual snack that goes perfectly with beer, so these seaweed Tempura chips are available in many supermarkets and convenience stores around the country.